aws-samples/aws-iam-identity-center-sync-script/README.md

 ## Overview
 On Demand SCIM provisioning of Azure AD to AWS IAM Identity Center with PowerShell
- - This repo is based on the steps outlined in this [article](https://aws.amazon.com/blogs/security/on-demand-scim-provisioning-of-azure-ad-to-aws-sso-with-powershell/) updated July 2021.
+ - This repo is based on the steps outlined in this [article](https://aws.amazon.com/blogs/security/on-demand-scim-provisioning-of-azure-ad-to-aws-sso-with-powershell/) updated June 2023.

+## June 2023 Update
+Made minor updates to the Configure section for Graph API Permissions

 ## March 2022 Update
-There is an updated version of this solution that uses Azure Functions and Keyvault to store the secrets in this [article](https://medium.com/i-love-my-local-farmer-engineering-blog/charting-our-identity-journey-in-aws-part-2-e4a99e6b1de3)
+There is an updated version of this solution that uses Azure Functions and Keyvault to store the secrets in this [article](https://medium.com/i-love-my-local-farmer-engineering-blog/charting-our-identity-journey-in-aws-part-2-e4a99e6b1de3) and repo is [here](https://github.com/aws-samples/i-love-my-local-farmer/tree/main/IdentityJourney)

 ## Getting Started